Dechrissen/dechrissen.github.io/index.md

 ## About Me
 I graduated from Stony Brook University with an M.A. in Computational Linguistics in January 2021.
-I am interested in linguistics as it applies to language technology and issues in natural language processing.
+I am interested in linguistics as it applies to language technology and natural language processing/understanding.
 I also have an interest in web development and design, including UX design and typography.
-I have experience with Python, JavaScript, HTML/CSS, and using the Linux command line.
-My academic output (including papers, project reports, and Jupyter Notebooks) can be found [here](https://derekandersen.net/other/output.html).
+I have experience with Python, JavaScript, HTML/CSS, the Linux command line, and using Git for version control.

+My academic papers, project reports, and project code repositories can be found [on my personal website](https://derekandersen.net/other/output.html).

 ## Education